RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-02-10-newsletter.md

 #### LunchBytes needs YOU!
-LucnBytes are organised by and for the research software community at The University of Sheffield.
-If you'd like to curate a session on a topic or present someting, get in touch by emailing [lunchbytes-organisers-group@sheffield.ac.uk](mailto:lunchbytes-organisers-group@sheffield.ac.uk) - Or suggest topics [on the jamboard](https://jamboard.google.com/d/1-51cRf0pwZl8O10CnLeJGAqKcnbww-QGaYjszFK-H38/)
+LunchBytes are organised by and for the research software community at The University of Sheffield.
+If you'd like to curate a session on a topic or present something, get in touch by emailing [lunchbytes-organisers-group@sheffield.ac.uk](mailto:lunchbytes-organisers-group@sheffield.ac.uk) - Or suggest topics [on the jamboard](https://jamboard.google.com/d/1-51cRf0pwZl8O10CnLeJGAqKcnbww-QGaYjszFK-H38/)

 ### News

 * [Software Sustainability Institute Fellows 2022 Announced](https://www.software.ac.uk/news/announcing-2022-software-sustainability-institute-fellows) - Among this year's cohort is Sheffield RSE Team member, Dr David Wilby.
 During his fellowship, David will be developing guidance and training resources around best practices for sustainable research software development in MATLAB, watch this space!

 * [Enabling Access to UK Environmental Data](https://research-it.manchester.ac.uk/news/2022/02/01/enabling-access-uk-environmental-data/) - University of Manchester Research IT is to a play a major role in a £7 million project, led by The University of Manchester, to provide easy access to an extensive range of the UK’s environmental data.